Quick checklist

 Before

-• Keep crash, complaint, and roadside follow-up files organized.
+- Keep crash, complaint, and roadside follow-up files organized and labeled by date.

-• Create a document packet that can be narrowed by issue area.
+- Build a document packet that can be narrowed to a specific issue area without rebuilding from scratch.

 During

-• Use the notice scope to prioritize records.
+- Use the notice scope and record categories to prioritize which files to pull first.

-• Ask for clarification if the request is broader than the trigger you expected.
+- Ask for clarification in writing if the request scope is broader than the stated trigger.

 After